 Borneo is pretty well situated in the geographical center of Southeast Asia, just east of Singapore and southwest of the Philippines.
 The island is roughly centered just north of the Indonesian archipelago.

-Three countries have territory in Borneo; by size of claim, they are: Indonesia, Malaysia, and Brunei.
+Three countries have territory in Borneo; by the size of the claim, they are Indonesia, Malaysia, and Brunei.

 Is Borneo Part of Malaysia or Indonesia?